Montreal. Home of perhaps the most admired bagel type anywhere. I grew up there, but never wrote on the baked wheat ring. Until now.

 Bagels were more expensive than sliced white loaf, a factor I think in not being a staple in our home.
 But also, my mother was always weight-conscious and used to say, a bagel is like three pieces of standard bread…

 We ate sliced Weston bread daily, regular not whole wheat (little known then).
-Sometimes, yes, a “kimmel” (caraway), “corn” (wheat-based with some corn), or “black” (pumpernickel-type) bread, also fetched from the east end, but they stood on a par with the bagel: occasional use.
-Of course I can’t speak for every family even in our part of Montreal, just ours.
+Sometimes, yes, a “kimmel” (caraway), “corn” (wheat-based with some corn), or “black” (pumpernickel-type) bread, also fetched from the east side, but they stood on a par with the bagel: occasional use.
+Of course, I can’t speak for every family even in our part of Montreal, just ours.

 A good commercial white loaf is still a favourite of mine.
 Toasted, it’s excellent if you get it hot and, I can’t insist enough, very fresh.

 Now, I’ve never been chauvinist about Montreal bagels.
 They are tops, for sure, but sometimes I want something different.
 When we travel to New York I like Ess-a-Bagel.
 Big, doughy/elastic, crusty, good in its way.